You are viewing beta documentation for Formie 4.x.

 Overriding Options

-If the options need to come from template logic, you can override the field’s options before rendering the form.
-See Overriding Settings.
+If the options need to come from template logic, set the field’s Options type to Template in the form builder, then override the field’s options before rendering the form.
+See Option Sources and Overriding Settings.

 Submitted value